jusikXL/developer-hub/src/pages/accept-offer.md

 description: Learn how Offer is accepted.
 ---

-Afte the offer is created, it can be accepted by the buyer.
+After the offer is created, it can be accepted by the buyer.
 On this page, we'll go over the process of accepting the offer. {% .lead %}

 {% callout title="Cross-Chain Offer Flow: Source and Destination Chains" type="note" %} The offer is initiated on what is referred to as the "source chain" and, in the case of a cross-chain offer, is accepted on the "destination chain."
 In this process, the buyer purchases the source chain's token, making payment with the token of the destination chain. {% /callout %}